mcmah309/rust_core/book/src/introduction/quickstart.md

 ***
 ### Install

-rust_core can be install like any other Dart package.
+rust_core can be installed like any other Dart package.

 Dart:
 ```shell